Are UK festivals doing enough to prevent sexual violence?

 - Never creep into a woman’s tent.
 You have your own and if you don’t, sleep outside with clothes on.
 And definitely don’t rape her.

-- If you’re chatting to someone and they seem drunk or high, don’t rape them.
+- If you’re chatting to someone and they seem drunk or high, don’t rape or sexually assault them.
 And then look up the legal definition of consent.

 - If you feel worried about someone because they seem out of it, make sure they are as safe as possible.
 Help them to find their friends.
 Do not touch them.
 If you can’t do this, tell someone else that the person needs help and move yourself away.